Dedicated Medical Imaging Professionals

 Medical Imaging services are available 24 hours a day.
-Walk-ins are welcome for exams that do not require preparation procedures (Prior authorization is required and is dependent on space available).
+Walk-ins are welcome for exams that do not require preparation procedures (prior authorization is required for some exams, and is dependent on availability).

 Obtaining Your Images

-To obtain a compact disc of your medical images taken at Overlake, please call 425-688-5564 and choose option 3 from the voicemail menu.
+To obtain a CD of your medical images taken at Overlake, please call 425.688.5564 and select option 3 from the menu.